 On March 10, 2022, the Washington State Legislature passed Engrossed Substitute Senate Bill 5693.
-This legislation expands upon existing appropriation of \$50M and direction in the 2021 biennial budget, by providing additional funds for activities related to 1332 waiver implementation and the resulting expansion of the Cascade Care Savings program.
+This legislation expands upon existing appropriation of \$50M and direction in the 2021 biennial budget, by providing additional funds for activities related to 1332 waiver implementation and the resulting expansion of the CCS program.
 The following additional provisions were added:

-- \$50,000 of the general fund-state appropriation for fiscal year 2022 and \$2,891,000 of the general fund-state appropriation for fiscal year 2023 are provided solely for system updates and community-led engagement activities necessary to implement the waiver. - \$5,000,000 of the state health care affordability account- state appropriation is provided solely to provide premium assistance for customers ineligible for federal premium tax credits who meet the established eligibility criteria and is contingent upon approval of the applicable waiver.
+- \$50,000 of the general fund-state appropriation for fiscal year 2022 and \$2,891,000 of the general fund-state appropriation for fiscal year 2023 are provided solely for system updates and community-led engagement activities necessary to implement the waiver. - \$5,000,000 of the state health care affordability account-state appropriation is provided solely to provide premium assistance for customers ineligible for federal premium tax credits who meet the established eligibility criteria and is contingent upon approval of the applicable waiver.

-Washington has proposed to waive Section 1312(f)(3), which bars persons considered "not lawfully present" from purchasing QHP coverage, including Qualified Dental Plan (QDP) coverage, through Washington Healthplanfinder.
-An approved waiver would allow newly QHP eligible applicants to have the same plan shopping and enrollment experience as those who are currently eligible.
+On December 9, 2022, the U.S. Department of Health and Human Services (HHS) and the U.S. Department of Treasury announced that Washington state received approval to waive Section 1332(f)(3), which bars persons considered "not lawfully present" from purchasing QHP coverage, including QDP coverage, through Washington Healthplanfinder.
+An approved waiver allows newly QHP eligible applicants to have the same plan shopping and enrollment experience as those who are currently eligible.
 This includes accessing the online application, viewing available QHP plan options, viewing available Cascade Care Savings, and accessing decision support tools that help customers compare and select plans.
-This would be done leveraging current information technology interfaces, operational procedures, and security and privacy safeguards.
-The waiver would, for the first time, allow families with newly eligible members to enroll together in a single health plan.
+This will be done leveraging current information technology interfaces, operational procedures, and security and privacy safeguards.